-The mitigation zone for non-explosive bombs is conservatively designed to be several times larger than the impact footprint for the largest non-explosive bomb used for these activities.
-Smaller non-explosive bombs have smaller impact footprints than the largest non-explosive bomb used for these activities; therefore, the mitigation zone will extend even further beyond the impact footprints for these smaller military expended materials.
-Activities involving non-explosive bombing involve aircraft deploying munitions from a relatively steady altitude of approximately 1,500 ft. at a surface target or in an intended minefield located beneath the aircraft.
-Due to the mitigation zone size, proximity to the observation platform, and the good vantage point from an aircraft, Lookouts will be able to observe the entire mitigation zone during approach of the target or intended minefield location.
+Activities involving non-explosive bombing involve aircraft deploying munitions from a relatively steady altitude of approximately 1,500 ft. at a surface target located beneath the aircraft.
+Due to the mitigation zone sizes, proximity to the observation platform, and the good vantage point from an aircraft, Lookouts will be able to observe the entire mitigation zones during approach of the target.
 Observing for floating vegetation will further help avoid or reduce potential impacts on marine mammals and sea turtles within the mitigation zone.